Proto-Norse language: Loanwords

-A very extensive Proto-Norse loanword layer also exists in the Sámi languages.
+A very extensive Proto-Norse loanword layer exists in the Sámi languages.

-Other

 Some Proto-Norse names are found in Latin works, like tribal names like Suiones (*Sweoniz, "Swedes").
 Others can be conjectured from manuscripts such as Beowulf.

 Evolution

 Proto-Germanic to Proto-Norse

 The differences between attested Proto-Norse and unattested Proto-Germanic are rather small.
 Separating Proto-Norse from Northwest Germanic can be said to be a matter of convention, as sufficient evidence from the remaining parts of the Germanic-speaking area (Northern Germany and the Netherlands) is lacking in a degree to provide sufficient comparison.
 Inscriptions found in Scandinavia are considered to be in Proto-Norse.
 Several scholars argue about this subject matter.
 Wolfgang von Krause sees the language of the runic inscriptions of the Proto-Norse period as an immediate precursor to Old Norse, but Elmer Antonsen views them as Northwest Germanic.

 One early difference shared by the West Germanic dialects is the monophthongization of unstressed diphthongs.
 Unstressed ai became ē, as in haitē (Kragehul I) from Proto-Germanic haitai, and unstressed au likewise became ō.
 Characteristic is also the Proto-Norse lowering of Proto-Germanic stressed ē to ā, which is demonstrated by the pair Gothic mēna and Old Norse máni (English moon).
 Proto-Norse thus differs from the early West Germanic dialects, as West Germanic ē was lowered to ā regardless of stress; in Old Norse, earlier unstressed ē surfaces as i.
 For example, the weak third-person singular past tense ending -dē appears in Old High German as -ta, with a low vowel, but in Old Norse as -ði, with a high vowel.